Takegawara Onsen: The Oldest Onsen In Beppu

 Kaiomonji Onsen was refurbished in 2010.
 It is a local hot spring used by many people as a daily bath, but travelers are also welcome to enter.
 The fee is 100 yen per person.

 Usually, the local hot spring has only a hot spring bathtub and there is no shower, but Kaimonji Onsen has shower too.
 When going to a local hot spring, bring a towel and amenities (soap, shampoo, rinse etc.) in a basket called an “Onsen set.”
 However, do not worry if you do not have it at Kaiomonji Onsen, because you can buy it if you did not bring it.
 This kindness means travelers can easily drop by.
-That’s why we would like to introduce this Onsen as friendly Onsen.
+That’s why we would like to introduce this onsen as a friendly onsen.

-Local people often socialize with neighbors after leaving the Onsen sitting on either the inside bench or the outside bench.
+Local people often socialize with neighbors after leaving the onsen sitting on either the inside bench or the outside bench.
 Cats sometimes join in the circle together.
 Of course, cats cannot enter hot springs, but maybe they are gathering in the warmth of the people at Kaiomonji Onsen?

-Many people visit the Kaimonji Onsen every day, including locals and travelers.
+Many people visit Kaimonji Onsen every day, including locals and travelers.
 There is both a high temperature and low temperature bathtub in Kaimonji Onsen, so you can choose the one which suits you.

 Recommended hot springs and other attractions can be found by clicking the buttons below, so please have a look!

 If you answer a few simple questions, we can introduce you to the perfect onsen.

 No matter who you are, Beppu has just the place for you!